Keri-Lynn Wilson

 Full Biography

-Keri-Lynn Wilson is the founder and Music Director of the highly regarded Ukrainian Freedom Orchestra, formed in response to the Russian invasion and which has toured major cities and festivals in Europe and the United States over the past three summers.
-As a staunch supporter of Ukrainian liberty, Ms. Wilson performed the Verdi Requiem at the Lviv Opera House in February 2023 to commemorate the one-year anniversary of the invasion and she has returned to Ukraine on numerous occasions since then to lead performances in solidarity.
+Canadian Ukrainian conductor Keri-Lynn Wilson is the founder and Music Director of the highly regarded Ukrainian Freedom Orchestra, formed in response to the Russian invasion and which has toured major cities and festivals in Europe and the United States over the past four summers.
+As a staunch supporter of Ukrainian liberty, Maestro Wilson performed the Verdi Requiem at the Lviv Opera House in February 2023 to commemorate the one-year anniversary of the invasion and she has returned to Ukraine on numerous occasions since then to lead performances in solidarity.

-Most recently, Ms. Wilson was appointed Music Director of the Kyiv Camerata, Ukraine’s leading chamber orchestra.
-Ms. Wilson will be leading the Kyiv Camerata in concerts both inside and outside of Ukraine in the 2024/25 season.
+In 2024, Ms. Wilson was appointed Music Director of the Kyiv Camerata, Ukraine’s leading chamber orchestra.
+Ms. Wilson leads the Kyiv Camerata in concerts both inside and outside of Ukraine in the 2025/26 season.

-Ms. Wilson’s career as a conductor of opera and symphonic music includes many of the world’s leading opera houses and symphony orchestras.
-Among the opera companies she has conducted in recent seasons are the Royal Opera House, Paris Opera, and the Metropolitan Opera.
-Orchestras she has conducted recently include the NHK Symphony, the Symphonieorchester des Bayerischen Rundfunks, the Deutsches Symphonie-Orchester Berlin, and the Bruckner Orchestra of Linz.
+Maestro Wilson’s career as a conductor of opera and symphonic music includes many of the world’s leading opera houses and symphony orchestras.
+Among the opera companies she has conducted in recent seasons are the Royal Opera House, Paris Opera, the Metropolitan Opera, The Berlin Staatsoper and the Deutsche Oper.
+Orchestras she has conducted recently include the New York Philharmonic, NHK Symphony, the Symphonieorchester des Bayerischen Rundfunks, the Deutsches Symphonie-Orchester Berlin, the MDR Symphonie-Orchestre and the Bruckner Orchestra of Linz.

-Of partial Ukrainian descent, Ms. Wilson was raised in Winnipeg, Canada, home of North America’s most concentrated Ukrainian population, where she studied flute, piano, and violin from an early age.
-While still a student at Juilliard, she assisted Claudio Abbado at the Salzburg Festival, and won a fellowship from the Tanglewood Music Center.
-Upon graduating from Juilliard with a master’s both in flute and conducting, she was named the Associate Conductor at the Dallas Symphony Orchestra.
+Maestro Wilson was raised in Winnipeg, Canada, home of North America’s most concentrated Ukrainian population, where she studied flute, piano, and violin from an early age.
+While still a student at Juilliard, she assisted Claudio Abbado at the Salzburg Festival and won a fellowship from the Tanglewood Music Center.
+Upon graduating from Juilliard with a masters both in flute and conducting, she was named the Associate Conductor at the Dallas Symphony Orchestra.

-On August 24th Ukrainian Independence Day, Ms. Wilson was awarded the Order of Princess Olga by President Zelensky for her contributions to Ukrainian culture.
+On August 24th2024, Ukrainian Independence Day, Maestro Wilson was awarded the Order of Princess Olga by President Zelensky for her contributions to Ukrainian culture.

 News